Fall Orange Endive Salad

-Celebrate the season with this delicious Orange Endive Salad, featuring Navel oranges, endives, onions, toasted almonds, and fresh herbs.
+Celebrate the fall season with this delicious Orange Endive Salad, featuring navel oranges, endives, onions, toasted almonds, and fresh herbs.
 This delightful citrus salad is both savory and sweet, making it a refreshing palate cleanser.
 It’s one of our favorite salads this time of year!

 A fall salad served on a white platter filled with sliced Navel oranges, endives, red onion and toasted almonds/